Rush at The 02

 Of course, fancy toys don’t build careers and unsurprisingly it’s Rush’s collective musicianship that is the real star tonight.
 The proficiency of guitarist Alex Lifeson and drummer Neil Peart is exhibited throughout: in the first hour, they deliver tracks like The Body Electric and The Analogue Kid with such pizzazz you’d be forgiven for forgetting they were written almost thirty years ago.
 Soon after, amid a wash of pyro, Where’s My Thing? and Fry Cry bring the first half of the set to a close.

 Following the interval, Rush return to deliver tracks from 2012’s Clockwork Angels, with the added presence of an eight-piece string ensemble that makes the likes of Caravan, The Anarchist, and Carnies, truly astounding live.
 The latter’s frenetic ending is made even more rapturous with a blitz of fire, spark showers, and mini rockets.
 From then on, it’s just a case of how many crowd pleasers they can fit in, with The Spirit of Radio, Tom Sawyer and the crowning jewel 2112 eventually capping off a marvel of a show.

-For further information about Rush and future events visit here.
+For further information and future events visit Rush’s website here.

 Watch the video for 2112 here: